zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 2. What tools would you recommend Parts Unlimited use to assess and migrate its web application?
 How would you use these?

+   Azure App Service is the best solution for running ASP.NET web apps on Azure.
 The App Service Migration Assistant can be used to assess whether their apps have dependencies on unsupported features on Azure App Service.
 App Service Migration Assistant can run readiness checks and get potential remediation steps for common issues.
 The assistant provides step-by-step guidance for moving a web app to App Service.
 Parts Unlimited can use Azure Migrate to consolidate all assessment and migration projects.

 3. What tools would you recommend Parts Unlimited use to migrate its database?
 How would you use these?
 Be specific.